What can you learn from Qatar Airways Privilege Club’s shock 40% mileage devaluation?

 On the downside, cards with convertible currencies are often less generous than dedicated airline or hotel cards.
 There are exceptions though – the Amex Rewards Credit Card is free and earns 1 point per £1 which can be transferred to BA but also many other partners.
 The free British Airways American Express just earns 1 Avios per £1.
 Unless you are churning other Membership Rewards cards, ARCC is clearly better.
 It is also worth noting that the Tesco Clubcard Mastercard is more generous than the Mastercard element of the Lloyds Avios Rewards credit card.

-None of this will help if you were sitting on a six-figure Qatar Privilege Club account balance on Saturday night and woke up yesterday to find it worth 40% less.
-Although, as Qatar Privilege Club has not actually told its members about the devaluation, it is more likely that you were still in total ignorance until you read this ……
+None of this will help if you were sitting on a six-figure Qatar Airways Privilege Club account balance on Saturday night and woke up yesterday to find it worth 40% less.
+Although, as Qatar Airways Privilege Club has not actually told its members about the devaluation, it is more likely that you were still in total ignorance until you read this ……

-How to earn Avios from UK credit cards (April 2024)
+How to earn Avios from UK credit cards (September 2024)

 As a reminder, there are various ways of earning Avios points from UK credit cards.
 Many cards also have generous sign-up bonuses!